xying21/ckb_sdk/docs/gosdk/quickstart.md

 </li></ol></TabItem>
 </Tabs>

-### Step 5.
-Enable dependency tracking for the code.
+## Enable Dependency Tracking for the Code

 When your code imports packages contained in other modules, you manage those dependencies through your code's own module.
 That module is defined by a go.mod file that tracks the modules that provide those packages.
 That go.mod file stays with your code, including in your source code repository.